Hong Kong University of Science and Technology Students' Union: History

 The idea of a students' union representing all HKUST students was conceived as soon as the first ever cohort of HKUST students started school in 1991.
-The Hong Kong University of Science and Technology Students' Union was officially established a year later after lengthy preparation process.
+The Hong Kong University of Science and Technology Students' Union was officially established on 27 November 1992, after a lengthy preparation process that involved two attempts of referendums.

 Through a referendum staged in 2013, the union decided to affiliate itself to the Hong Kong Federation of Students, being the last university students' union to do so.
 The union remains one of the four member organisations of the federation, with no disaffiliation referendum being requisitioned during the 2015 disaffiliation movement in other universities.

 Objectives

 As delineated in the Constitution of the HKUSTSU, the union aims to: